 Friendship Heights Village Center, 4433 South

 Park Avenue, Chevy Chase, MD.
-7:00 pm with open
+7:00 pm Mondays with open

 readings after featured readers.
 Free.
-Adele Steiner Brown, Gwenn Gebhard, and Laura Golberg host.
+Gwenn Gebhard and Laura Golberg host.
 Michael Davis plays

 Iota Poetry Series